dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 events.

 To learn more about an event type, the event type name is appended to the path.

-For example, the resource about the `metronome` event type is `events/eventTypes/metronome` (`/api/v1/events/eventTypes/metronome`).
+The resource about the `metronome` event type is `events/eventTypes/metronome` (`/api/v1/events/eventTypes/metronome`).

-A GET request on this resource provides generic information about this event type:
+A GET request on this resource provides information about this event
+type:

 ```console
 paul@sprocket:~$ curl -s -u paul \